Managing platform images

 Installing a new platform image

-Periodically Joyent will issue updates to the Platform Image (PI) to resolve issues, implement security patches, and add new features.
+Periodically, an update to the Platform Image (PI) will be released to resolve issues, implement security patches, and add new features.
 The platform image is installed onto the USB key and then is used to boot the head and compute node(s) in the Triton installation.

 Notes: